Fudgy Red Velvet Brownies

 • Heat up the butter so it melts and is hot, without it browning.
 Either in a saucepan or in the microwave.

-• Stir in about 3 tbsp of the white sugar, you can use a spoon or whisk.
+• Stir in about 3 tablespoon of the white sugar, you can use a spoon or whisk.
 Once it is mixed in as much as possible, add approximately 3 more tablespoons of the white sugar and mix in as thoroughly as possible.
-The idea is to dissolve as much of the white sugar as possible into the butter – this is the secret to the crackly shiny surface on brownies.
+The idea is to dissolve as much of the white sugar as possible into the butter - this is the secret to the crackly shiny surface on brownies.
 When no more sugar can be dissolved, add the rest of the white sugar and all of the brown sugar.
 Combine to get a homogenous mixture.
 You will have a very thick mixture.

 • If you were using a saucepan, transfer the contents to a mixing bowl for easier stirring.